ja-valdivia/hello-wordl/README_WIM_MEFPRESTO.md

                 vnfd-connection-point-ref: barna-cp0

 ```
-You can see in the filed "vim-network-name" the value "test-vlan-mefpresto", this will important in nexts steps.
+You can see in the filed "vim-network-name" the value "test-vlan-mefpresto", this will be important in nexts steps.

 Create the NS descriptors: